Workshop

 . treatment ~ antibody

 puts the treatments in rows and the antibodies in columns.
-Of course, we now don’t need to filter the data to a single sample.
+Now do not need to filter the data to a single sample.

 🎬 Plot the distribution of the APC TNF-α signal for all samples: